 I put a baby one in my glass fronted cabinet in the kitchen.

-I made the “snow” just by cutting up some fusible webbing that I had bought to make ghosts out of one year.
-I hear some people actually sew with it.
-Then I taped it to the front of the shelves.
+I made the "snow" just by cutting up some fusible webbing and then taped it to the front of the shelves.

 Super simple.
 Super festive.
 Sort of retro looking.

-On a side note, no deer involved, I threw my thrifted Christmas tin in my metal basket on the counter and put some Christmas cookie cutters in the glass jar.
+On a side note, no deer involved, I threw my thrifted Christmas tin in my metal basket on the counter and put some Christmas cookie cutters in a glass jar.

 Nothing fancy, nothing planned, just using what I had on hand.

-So now, they’re just standing safely beside the truck in the road.
+So now, they're just standing safely on the side of the "road".

 BTW, when my son was little I used to tell him the deer that had been hit and were laying along the side of the road were sleeping.